anchor-btc/anchor-os/apps/anchor-pixel/README.md

-# PixelMap
+# AnchorCanvas

 A collaborative pixel canvas on Bitcoin using the Anchor protocol.
 Similar to Reddit Place, but permanent and decentralized on the Bitcoin blockchain.

 ## Overview

-PixelMap allows users to paint pixels on a shared canvas by creating Bitcoin transactions.
+AnchorCanvas allows users to paint pixels on a shared canvas by creating Bitcoin transactions.
 Each pixel is permanently recorded on the blockchain, creating a collaborative artwork that lives forever.

 - **Canvas Size**: 4580 x 4580 (~21 million pixels - Bitcoin's magic number)
 - **Protocol**: Uses Anchor protocol with State messages (kind = 2)

 ### Multi-Carrier Support

-PixelMap supports multiple carriers for embedding pixel data, allowing from small edits to massive drawings:
+AnchorCanvas supports multiple carriers for embedding pixel data, allowing from small edits to massive drawings:

 | Carrier | Max Size | ~Max Pixels | Best For |
 |---------|----------|-------------|----------|